 4.2 The Supplier shall use best endeavours to make the Services available 24 hours a day, seven days a week, except for:

-- a planned maintenance, where notice will be given by e-mail seven days in advance ; and
+- a planned maintenance, where notice will be given by e-mail seven days in advance to all administrators registered within Interact at the point of notification (Power Users); and

-- b unscheduled maintenance performed outside Normal Business Hours, provided that the Supplier has used reasonable endeavours to give the Customer at least 6 Normal Business Hours’ notice by email in advance.
+- b unscheduled maintenance performed outside Normal Business Hours, provided that the Supplier has used reasonable endeavours to give the Customer at least two days’ notice by email in advance.

-4.3 The Supplier will provide the Customer with the Supplier’s [Silver/Gold/Platinum] customer support services during Normal Business Hours in accordance with the Support Services Policy.
+4.3 The Supplier will provide the Customer with the Supplier’s [Silver/Gold/Platinum] customer support services during Normal Business Hours in accordance with Appendix 4.

 4.4 Supplier will at all times use all reasonable efforts to achieve the highest possible availability of the Service, but no warranties of any kind, regarding any specific availability or time of access are granted other than those in clause 7.1.
-All data stored as part of the Service will be backed up hourly.
-If a Customer experiences loss of data, Supplier will restore data from the most recent working backup; provided, however, Supplier gives no warranties with respect to recovering or restoring any lost Customer Data uploaded since the last working backup.
+All data stored as part of the Service will be backed up every two hours.
+If a Customer experiences loss of data, Supplier will restore data from the most recent working backup; provided, however, Supplier gives no warranties and accepts no liability with respect to recovering or restoring any lost Customer Data uploaded since the last working backup.